microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Actions/beta/docs/Stop-MgBetaDeviceManagementVirtualEndpointCloudPcGracePeriod.md

 ## SYNOPSIS
 End the grace period for a specific Cloud PC.
 The grace period is triggered when the Cloud PC license is removed or the provisioning policy is unassigned.
-It allows users to access Cloud PCs for up to seven days before de-provisioning occurs.
+It allows users to access Cloud PCs for up to seven days before deprovisioning occurs.
 Ending the grace period immediately deprovisions the Cloud PC without waiting the seven days.
+This API is available in the following national cloud deployments.

 ## SYNTAX